Printed from the CVG Public Web Site...

 Crosswind leg - A flight path at right angles to the approach runway end off of its upwind end.

 Day-Night Average Sound Level (DNL) - A noise measure used to describe the average sound level over a 24-hour period, typically an average day over the course of a year.
 In computing DNL, an extra weight of 10 decibels is assigned to noise occurring between the hours of 10:00 p.m. and 7:00 a.m. to account for increased annoyance when ambient noise levels are lower and people are trying to sleep.
 DNL may be determined for individual locations or expressed in noise contours.

-Decibel (dB) - Sound is energy and is measured by its pressure.
-Because of the enormous range of sound pressures to which the human ear is sensitive, the raw sound pressure measurement is converted to the decibel scale for purposes of description and analysis.
+Decibel (dB) - Sound is measured by its pressure or energy in terms of decibels.
 The decibel scale is logarithmic.
 A 10-decibel increase in sound is equal to a tenfold increase in sound energy.

 Displaced Threshold - A threshold that is located at a point on the runway other than the designated beginning of the runway.
 The portion of pavement behind a displaced threshold may be available for takeoffs in both directions and landings from the opposite direction.

 Distance Measuring Equipment (DME) - A flight instrument that measures the line-of-sight distance of an aircraft from a navigational radio station in nautical miles.

 Double-Clear Zone - The double-clear zone is an area on the ground, of land up to 1,250 feet from each side of the runway centerline and extending 5,000 feet beyond each end of the primary runway surface.
 It is also known as the Approach Transitional Area for runways serving or anticipated to serve turbojet aircraft or having an existing or planned precision instrument runway.